Submitting new courses

 - Phase 3 (August 1 - September 15): New courses initially submitted during Phase 3 will have no opportunities for resubmission if the course is not initially approved.

 All resubmissions must be received by the final submission deadline of September 15 with the exception of the first resubmission from courses initially submitted during Phase 1 is due by July 31.
-Courses not approved after the resubmission deadline can be submitted again for "a-g" review as a new course using the “New Course” section during the next submission cycle.
+Courses not approved after the resubmission deadline can be submitted again for "a-g" review during the next submission period.